 It's the 34th annual Dearborn Homecoming Festival--music entertainment, fireworks (Sat. & Sun eves), games, community information, plus carnival rides, food court, and food trucks--and WHFR will be there, too!.
 The Festival is located at Dearborn's Ford Field in west Dearborn; north from Michigan Avenue at the end of Monroe Street.
 WHFR will be broadcasting reports several times each hour with Festival information, live from our own tents located just south of the covered bridge leading in to Ford Field.

 Live Phone Interview With Australian Rocker, Laura Wilde, on Today's "Theme Attic", July 31, from 10AM-Noon!

-"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will make a journey into the vast amount of choices of African American music for Black History month.
-The rest of the show will feature songs about whales and, hopefully, the last look at winter songs for this year.
-Join host DJ Phil Maq on Thursday, February 21st, at 10:00AM for his clever and unusual takes on music!
+Hard rockin' Australian guitarist, Laura Wilde, calls in for a phone chat on "Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects.
+Musical themes featured on today's show will be loosely based on this weekend's Dearborn Homecoming.
+Join host DJ Phil Maq today, at 10:00AM for his clever and unusual takes on music!

-"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will play songs about love and other related topics.
-For the third year in a row, Bert Philbert will be in charge of setting the mood.
-Join host Bert (AKA DJ Phil Maq) on Thursday, February 14th, at 10:00AM for his clever and amorous takes on music!
+Kiko Loureiro, an amazing international guitarist who usually performs with metal band, Angra, takes a quieter approach in this very unusual impromptu in-studio performance airing tomorrow at 11AM.
+"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will feature more seasonal songs in the first hour.
+Join host DJ Phil Maq on Wednesday, July 24, at 10:00AM for his clever and unusual takes on music!